-Upon review of the responses, DMPED may, at its sole discretion, identify a short list of Respondents and has the sole and absolute discretion to conduct discussions with all, or some, of the Respondents on the short-list via Best and Final Offer submissions.
+Upon review of the responses, DMPED and/or the Panel may, at its sole discretion, identify a short list of Respondents and has the sole and absolute discretion to conduct discussions with all, or some, of the Respondents on the short-list via "Best and Final Offer" submissions.
 DMPED will contact all Respondents and inform them of the results of the selection review process.